Nikoraii/pizza-delivery/README.md

 # This project is still in development.
 > Index, Menu, Cart and sign in and sign up pages are done.
-Next step is theemployee panel.
+Next step is the employee panel.

 Online pizza delivery CRUD web application that, when finished, users will be able to login/register and order food.
 The orders will show up in the employee’s panel which can further process the order.
 Admin will be able to change user and employee settings.